2021 Denver and Lakewood shootings: Perpetrator

 Lyndon James McLeod, also known under his pen name Roman McClay (Note: A play on roman à clef.)
 (January 7, 1974 — December 27, 2021), was an American author and former business owner living in and around Denver, Colorado.
-According to his own autobiographical writings, he grew up as an "army brat" and spent some time overseas before attending high school in Ohio.
-In his mid-twenties, he was for about year a member of the Zendik Farm community, which he left in 1999.
+According to his autobiographical writings, he grew up as an "army brat" and spent some time overseas before attending high school in Ohio.
+In his mid-twenties, he was a member of the Zendik Farm community for about a year, leaving in 1999.

 Business career and connections to the victims

 According to a Vice News investigation, McLeod settled in Denver in the mid-2000s and first made a living there cultivating cannabis.
 In 2012, he pleaded guilty to felony menacing after threatening with a gun two men who worked with him in a medical marijuana warehouse.
 The charge was dismissed after he completed two years of probation as part of a deferred sentence.
 Between 2013 and 2015, he had been the co-owner of All Heart Industries (which also used the name Flat Black Ink Corp.), a tattoo parlor located at the address later occupied by Sol Tribe Tattoo and Piercing.
 Though he employed professionals, McLeod himself was never licensed as a tattoo artist or tattoo shop owner.

 McLeod had not been successful in the tattoo scene.
 This seems to have been due in part to his abrasive personality and aggressive behavior towards employees.
 Costilow, who had known for years McLeod as a client, had helped him start up All Heart Industries but their association had quickly soured.
 McLeod later deeply resented Costilow over their falling out and also became convinced that Costilow was dating his former girlfriend.
 At some point, McLeod's ex-girlfriend had warned Costilow that McLeod wanted to kill him; Costilow had not taken this seriously and just assumed that McLeod would be looking for a fight with him.

 Scofield also had been employed at McLeod's tattoo parlor.
 Maldonado said that McLeod had visited Sol Tribe Tattoo and Piercing once in 2017, trying to ingratiate himself with the new owners of his former space; he had left in frustration after Cardenas and Maldonado gave him the cold shoulder.

 According to McLeod's girlfriend, Swinyard had worked with McLeod in cannabis, in what may have been an illegal operation; McLeod felt Swinyard had cheated him as a business partner.

-Even though McLeod didn't know Steck, he had had an issue with Lakewood's Hyatt House Hotel one month before the shootings, when he wasn't allowed to use a prepaid gift card to pay for his stay.
+Even though McLeod did not know Steck, he had had an issue with Lakewood's Hyatt House Hotel one month before the shootings, when he was not allowed to use a prepaid gift card to pay for his stay.